Madhucift/Test/README.md

 ### Method #1 Download from within R

-This is the method I will show in the lectures.
-The 'RWorkflowsetup' package has a download function.
-This function will create a folder with the name of the repository.
-Here is code to download the repository 'Rmarkdown-Tutorial'.
-For others, just change the name of the repository.
+This is the method I will show.
+Here is code to download the repository 'Test' from with R.  For others, just change the name of the repository.

 ```
 library(RWorkflowsetup)